imlukedewitt/RemoteDeploy/README.md

     4  : Verification Error
         The installer did not return an error, but the installation could not be verified
         Syntax: $verrErr

+# Argument Prompts
+Installation packages can request additional information from the user before deploying.
+These are defined as comments in the first lines of a package.
+RemoteDeploy will scan the package text for keywords before deploying.
+The format for these keywords are as follows:

+    #get credentials
+        This flag needs to be the first line of a package.
+It will prompt the user for their username/password.
+This is necessary for connecting the remote computer to a network drive, since credentials won't pass more than once.
+(For more information on this reference https://blogs.technet.microsoft.com/ashleymcglone/2016/08/30/powershell-remoting-kerberos-double-hop-solved-securely/)

+    #[number of arguments]
+        This flag tells RemoteDeploy how many argument prompts to expect.

+    #[message]
+        The default argument syntax.
+This will create a text input box and set the user message to whatever is specified in the flag

+    #directory  [directory path]  [message]
+        Populates a combo selection box with the contents of a directory, such as \\ConfigMgrDistro\Software.
+Note that there are two spaces between each item on the line.

+    #networkshare  [network path]  [message]
+        Populates a combo selection box with the contents of a network share drive, such as \\print or \\goprint.
+Note that there are two spaces between each item on the line.